frankfont/zcmd-demo-stack/README.md

  * stack/stack.env <-- This is where we define our stack environment values.
  * stack/docker-compose.yml <-- This where we define the services of our stack.
- * stack/custom <-- By convention, we place DEV, STAGE, PROD specific confguration files into this folder.
+ * stack/custom <-- By convention, we place DEV, STAGE, PROD specific configuration files into this folder.

 The runtime content of our stack services is maintained in the **"runtime-shared-files" folder**.